bronson/table_differ/README.md

 If you don't specify a name then one will be specified for you.
 Whatever naming scheme you use, the names should sort alphabetically.
-Otherwise some Table Differ functions won't be able to default to the most recent snapshot.
+Otherwise Table Differ won't be able to figure out which is the most recent snapshot.

 ### List Snapshots